Salinas monjita: Feeding

 The salinas monjita is assumed to feed on insects.
 It usually is seen in pairs though during the austral winter it gathers in flocks of up to 50 individuals.
 It is mostly terrestrial but will perch atop bushes.

 Breeding

 Nothing is known about the salinas monjita's breeding biology.

 Vocalization

 The salinas monjita has several calls.
 One is "a soft pik, often followed by some lower-pitched nasal mellow eeeuw notes".
 It also makes "a melodious dewdewdewdew [and] a rising chebee or chebee..rrrr".
 In flight it makes "a soft melodious rattling sound".

 Status

 The IUCN originally in 1988 assessed the salinas monjita as being of Least Concern.
-In 1994 it uplisted it to Near Threatened and in 2022 returned it to a Least Concern assessment.
+In 1994 it was uplisted it to Near Threatened and in 2022 it was returned to a Least Concern assessment.
 It has a restricted range; its population size is not known and is believed to be stable.
 No immediate threats have been identified.
 It is considered locally uncommon to fairly common.
 "This species' small range is cause for concern, but no other threats are currently known."